ncapps/head-first-design-patterns-javascript/README.md

 - Decorator classes mirror the type of components they decorate (same type)
 - Decorators change the behavior of their components by adding new functionality before or after method calls to the component
 - Decorators can result in many small objects and overuse can increase complexity

+## Factory Pattern Summary

+- Factories encapsulate object creation
+- Factory Method relies on inheritance: object creation is delegated to subclasses, which implement the factory method to create objects
+- Abstract Factory relies on object composition: object creation is implemented in methods exposed in the factory interface
+- Factory patterns promote loose coupling by reducing the depedency of your application on concrete classes
+- Factory Method allows a class to defer instantiation to its subclasses
+- Abstract Factory creates families of related objects without having to depend on their concrete classes
+- Dependency Inversion Principle guides us to avoid dependencies on concrete types and strive for abstractions